 Existing operations on the WIS 19 approaches to the River Road intersection are acceptable, with all movements operating at LOS 'A' during both the morning and evening peak periods.
 Conversely, operations on the River Road approaches to the intersection are all at LOS 'C' or worse.
 During the morning peak hour, both the northbound and southbound right turn lanes on River Road operate at LOS 'C'.
-The northbound shared through/left turn lane on River Road operates at LOS 'F'.
-During the evening peak hour, the northbound right turn lane on River Road operates at LOS 'F' and the southbound right turn lane on River Road operates at LOS 'C'.
+The northbound shared through/left turn lane on River Road operates at LOS 'D' and the southbound shared through/left turn lane on River Road operates at LOS 'D' and the southbound right turn lane on River Road operates at LOS 'D' and the southbound right turn lane on River Road operates at LOS 'D' and the southbound right turn lane on River Road operates at LOS 'D' and the southbound right turn lane on River Road operates at LOS 'D' and the southbound right turn lane on River Road operates at LOS 'D' and the southbound right turn lane on River Road operates at LOS 'D' and the southbound right turn lane on River Road operates at LOS 'C'.
 The shared through/left turn lane on both River Road approaches operates at LOS 'F'.
 Detailed performance reports showing the existing levels of service, delay, queuing, and volume-to-capacity (V/C) ratios for each approach movement are summarized in the Phase 1: Intersection Control Evaluation (ICE) Memorandum provided in Appendix 2.
 Detailed information can be obtained by contacting WisDOT SW-Region.